SysKitTeam/docs-sense/security/application-roles.md

 5. Navigate to **Users and Groups** (located in the left navigation menu)
 6. Click on **Add User** button and follow the wizard to assign roles to users.
 >**Note** User assigning roles have to be **Configuration Owner** of the SysKit Sense Active Directory Application.

+>**NOTE** If you add additional Application Roles to user, user have to log out and once more log in into application for the new Roles to be applied.